 The disclosure scheme requires candidates and Senate groups, federally registered political parties, their State Branches and local branches/sub-party units (referred to collectively as political parties in this guide), their associated entities, donors and other participants in the electoral process to lodge annual or election period financial disclosure returns with the Australian Electoral Commission (AEC).

-The disclosure returns are then made available for public inspection.
+The disclosure returns are then published on the AEC website.

 The Guide